O2-CH4/O2-CH4.github.io/_pages/about.md

 ### Algorithmic Trading and Investment Automation Platform *(2020–Present)*

-- Developed algorithms and a prototype platform for automating and sharing investment and trading strategies across multiple asset classes.
+- Developed algorithms and a prototype platform for automating and sharing investment and trading strategies across asset classes.
-- Project still active.
-DM for more.
+- The project is still active: DM if interested or want more information!